slint-ui/slint/FAQ.md

 ## Will there be API bindings to integrate with my favorite programming language?

-We want to make it possible to use SixtyFPS with any programming language.
+We want to make it possible to use Slint with any programming language.
 We do not favor one programming language over another.
 We have chosen to start with three languages:

   * Rust, our implementation language.